This statement, however, hardly emphasises their importance.

 In 2011 Benenson returned to Tanzania along with Emmy Award winning cinematographer Bob Poole, to film a documentary centred on the Hadza.

-The film titled By the Light of a Million Fires after a book of the same name that recorded some of the oral history of the Hadza is due to the released in 2013.
+The film titled By the Light of a Million Fires was proposed, after a book of the same name that recorded some of the oral history of the Hadza.
+It was slated for release in 2013.

-According to the film-makers “By The Light of a Million Fires takes a lively look at human origins in the very place of our origins, Africa’s Rift Valley, where one of the world’s last remaining hunter-gatherer groups, the Hadza, have lived sustainably for over 50,000 years.”
+According to the film-makers pre-release PR materials “By The Light of a Million Fires takes a lively look at human origins in the very place of our origins, Africa’s Rift Valley, where one of the world’s last remaining hunter-gatherer groups, the Hadza, have lived sustainably for over 50,000 years.”